-For vent termination clearance, references to National codes are shown in Figure 65 for Direct Vent/2-Pipe system and Figure 66 for Ventilated Combustion Air/Non-direct Vent/1-Pipe system.
-For exterior termination arrangements, refer to Figure 65 for Direct Vent/2-Pipe system and Figure 66 for Ventilated Combustion Air/Non- Direct/1-Pipe system.
+For vent termination clearance, references to National codes are shown in Figure 58 for Direct Vent/2-Pipe system and Figure 59 for Ventilated Combustion Air/Non-direct Vent/1-Pipe system.
+For exterior termination arrangements, refer to Figure 58 for Direct Vent/2-Pipe system and Figure 59 for Ventilated Combustion Air/Non- Direct/1-Pipe system.
 Contact Local code authorities for other requirements to and/or exemptions from the National codes shown in the figures.

-Roof termination is the recommended termination location.
-Roof terminations provide better performance against sustained prevailing winds.
-The roof location is preferred since the vent and combustion air system is less susceptible to damage or contamination.
-The termination is usually located away from adjacent structures or other obstacles such as inside corners, windows, doors or other appliances.
-It is less prone to icing conditions, and it often has less visible vent vapors.
+Roof termination is often preferred since it is less susceptible to damage or contamination, is usually located away from adjacent structures, is less prone to icing conditions, and often has less visible vent vapors.
 Sidewall terminations may require sealing or shielding of building surfaces with a corrosive resistance material due to the corrosive properties of combustion products from the vent system, as well as protection of adjacent structures.